-Wheelchair accessible vehicles are cars or vans that have been adapted so that a wheelchair user can travel safely in their wheelchair.
-This usually means that the floor has been cut out and lowered, a ramp added and seats have been removed.
+Wheelchair-accessible vehicles are cars or vans adapted so wheelchair users can travel safely in their wheelchairs.
+This usually means the floor has been cut out and lowered, a ramp added, and seats removed.

-As with everything else, it is a competition between cost and comfort – To cut out the floor of an upfront wheelchair accessible vehicle can cost £10,000.00 when the car is new so a sensible compromise that caters for all the family is always the aim.
+As with everything else, it is a competition between cost and comfort – To cut out the floor of an upfront wheelchair-accessible vehicle can cost £10,000.00 when the car is new.
+Hence, a sensible compromise that caters for all the family is always the aim.
 It will be different for every family.

-Special belts are fitted to all wheelchair accessible vehicles to anchor the wheelchair at 4 points and there will also be a seatbelt.
-In this way, the wheelchair passenger travels as safely as a passenger strapped in with a standard seatbelt.
-All straps must always be used – in an accident an unfastened wheelchair is very dangerous.
+Special belts are fitted to all wheelchair-accessible vehicles to anchor the wheelchair at 4 points, and there will also be a seatbelt.
+This way, the wheelchair passenger travels as safely as a passenger strapped in with a standard seatbelt.
+All straps must always be used – in an accident, an unfastened wheelchair is very dangerous.

-Wheelchair accessible vehicles are referred to in various ways - ‘WAVs’, wheelchair adapted vehicles, wheelchair d cars, disabled cars etc etc but they all have the same strapping down system.
-In addition to the popular lowered floor and ramp type, larger vehicles may simply be fitted with lifts.
+Wheelchair-accessible vehicles are referred to in various ways - ‘WAVs’, wheelchair-adapted vehicles, wheelchair cars, and disabled cars, but they all have the same strapping-down system.
+In addition to the popular lowered floor and ramp type, larger vehicles may be fitted with lifts.
 There are also winches available that pull a manual wheelchair into the car.